 There is little apparent difference other than the embossed maker’s name, the later Ica and the Zeiss Ikon Kinamos both having a small diagonal nickel switch (that locks the shutter release) above the end of the winding handle which you can just spot if you look closely at Kaufman’s camera in the 1928 photograph.

 Exactly which version was used is difficult to ascertain.
 The state organisation for cinematography, Goskino, had purchased several Ica Kinamos in the mid 1920s, and Lev Kuleshov (the great film director and theorist) had ‘criticized their haphazard distribution within the industry’ .
 However, Vertov had been sacked by Sovkino, Goskino’s successor, in January 1927 after disputes about his film ‘One Sixth of the World’, and his refusal to provide a script for ‘Man with a Movie Camera’, so the Kinamo is unlikely to have been one of these elusive cameras.
-He moved to Ukraine later in the same year to work for the film organisation VUFKU and so it could have provided either type of Kinamo.
-It could equally well have been a Zeiss Ikon version imported by Vertov around this time, as his Debrie Sept had been in 1925 (see later notes).
+He moved to Ukraine in the spring of the same year to work for the film organisation VUFKU and so it could have provided either type of Kinamo.
+It could equally well have been a Zeiss Ikon version, perhaps imported by Vertov around this time, as his Debrie Sept had been in 1925 (see later notes).
 This is one of the few photographs of him posing with a camera (rather than on a set) and it certainly looks as if it belongs to him!
 Apparently he gave this camera to his brother Boris Kaufman used a Kinamo to shoot some of the hand-held scenes in Jean Vigo’s 1930 film ‘À propos de Nice’ which may have been this one.

 Dziga Vertov with the Kinamo (photo usually the wrong way round)